Table of Contents:

 What is Mortgage Protection?

-PMI VS Mortgage Protection
+PMI VS MPI Insurance

-Mortgage Protection, however, is designed and utilized to 100% benefit the insured (the borrower).
-It is a term life insurance policy, typically owned by the insured/borrower, and pays to the beneficiary, rather than to the lender.
-It is entirely up to the beneficiary, how this money is used) used to pay off the mortgage, completely eliminating the threat of foreclosure.
-These terms, can be 10-30 years, depending on what pricing and term length lines up with your budget when you acquire the policy.
-Your mortgage protection policy/contract will be guaranteed and “locked” for the entire term.
+Mortgage Protection, on the other hand, is designed to pay 100% of the benefit to the borrower.
+It is a term life insurance policy, typically owned by the borrower.
+This type of policy pays the beneficiary, rather than to the lender.
+It is entirely up to the beneficiary as to how this money is used.
+They can pay off the mortgage and completely eliminate the threat of foreclosure.
+These policies’ terms can be 10-30 years, depending on what pricing and term length line up with your budget when you acquire the policy.
+Your mortgage protection policy will be guaranteed and “locked-in” for the entire term.

-A few limitations to Mortgage Protection:
+A few limitations of Mortgage Protection:

-2) Price drastically increases, as you pass the age of 60.
-A healthy 50 year old may easily pay half of what a healthy 60/65 year old pays.
+2) Price drastically increases as you pass the age of 60.
+A healthy 50-year-old may easily pay half of what a healthy 60/65-year-old pays.

-Mortgage Protection Inside Tips:
+Home Protection Insider Tips:

-1) Lock in Mortgage Protection as early and as YOUNG as you can afford to.
+1) Purchase a MortgageProtection Policy as early and as YOUNG as you can afford to.
 The prices go up steeply, the longer you wait.

 Feel free to check the website for more details on mortgage protection.
 It can be found within the services tab.
 Reach out to a member of our team if you have any follow up questions about this program.